The Neshoba Democrat

 •

-One person injured in two-vehicle accident
+One injured in accident at Main and Holland intersection

 Editorial